 You are required to enroll in a minimum of 6 semester units (9 quarter units if attending a different UC campus) during the summer session.

-You will see your summer awards within 2 to 3 business days of enrolling in Summer Sessions once summer packaging has started.
+You will see your summer awards within 3 to 5 business days of enrolling in Summer Sessions once summer awarding has started (late March).
 Waitlisted courses are not considered for summer aid purposes.

 Newly admitted graduate and undergraduate students and returning UC Berkeley students (students out of attendance more than one year):